 What is Mobile VoIP?

-With the rise of mobile browsing and the smartphone revolution, mobile VoIP offers VoIP functionality from your mobile or handheld device, usually through an app.
-Many people are familiar with this technology already, even if they are not consciously aware of the fact.
+With the rise of remote employees, video conferences, and 24/7 business needs, mobile VoIP offers business owners and staff the same VoIP functionality they use at the office, on their mobile or handheld devices.
+This is typically provided through a dedicated app, and while many people are familiar with this technology already, even if they are not consciously aware of the fact.

 Think about apps like Skype, or WhatsApp.
 It is likely that you use one or both of these on a regular basis.
 But when it comes to mobile VoIP with some of the top US providers, you have to think bigger to get a true understanding of the potential benefits.

 The simplest way to imagine mobile VoIP transforming your business is in creating a mobile office.
-Think about the common tasks and interactions which take place in your physical office space.
-Mobile VoIP is increasing its functionality all the time to encompass these and includes more options that you might not even have considered.
-A mobile office has a number of benefits:
+Think about the common tasks and interactions which take place in your physical office space: mid-day conferences, collaborative chats, IT support issues, and customer service requests.
+Mobile VoIP is increasing its functionality all the time to encompass these features into a fully portable system for communication and collaboration.

 Popular Features of Mobile VoIP

-Mobile VoIP also includes some great extras for support staff and customer service.
-One of the most popular is screen sharing.
+- Screen sharing.
 This means that IT support or other colleagues can see your problem or example at a glance from their own screen.
 Mobile VoIP also allows for video and file sharing, all over the internet, and without a third party middleman.
-This saves both time and money.
-For example, if your staff members are all using Vonage, they can enjoy free calls, text and video chat and even reduced cost international calls.

-Enterprise level VoIP is a whole different ball game.
+While free mobile VoIP services, or those intended for personal use, may include issues such as latency errors or weak signal, mobile business VoIPs is a whole different ball game.
 The most important reason is Quality of Service or QoS.
 All VoIP companies are required to meet QoS protocols which include an evaluation of jitter, latency and delay, ensuring a certain amount of resources are allocated to voice calls.

 Don’t forget to factor in bandwidth, though.
 If you’re using WiFi, your call is only as good as the bandwidth it is using.
 Working from a crowded coffee shop full of people using the network might slow you down.

-It’s also worth remembering that unlike wired in VoIP on desktop and in the office, your data charges may vary from provider to provider.
+It’s also worth remembering that unlike wired-in VoIP on desktop and in the office, your data charges may vary from provider to provider.
 While the calls themselves may not be charged, the use of the internet might well be.
-Any user will need to be aware of how much mobile data they have to play with, and how much will be used up, especially with data-heavy tasks such as video calls.
-Of course, staff can use their home WiFi or any other connection to limit costs, but this is important to keep in mind when signing up.
+Users will need to be aware of how much mobile data they have to play with and how much will be used, especially with data-heavy tasks such as video calls.
+Of course, using home WiFi or any other connection can bring those costs down.

 Other common concerns you may want to talk to your mobile VoIP provider about include:

-• Your VoIP working seamlessly between desktop and mobile, updating in real time, for example when it comes to reporting or client management.
+- Your VoIP works seamlessly between desktop and mobile, updating in real time, for example when it comes to reporting or client management.